-Paarl lies between the second-largest granite rock in the world and the Du Toit's Kloof Mountains.
-It is famous for its Cape Dutch and Victorian architectural treasures found along a 1-km stretch of the main street.
-The area's fynbos vegetation supports a number of southwestern Cape endemics, such as the Cape sugarbird and the orange-breasted sunbird.

-The Afrikaanse Taalmonument (Language Monument) is on the slopes of Paarl Mountain, while the Afrikaanse Taalmuseum (Language Museum) is in the centre of the town.
+Paarl is famous for its Cape Dutch and Victorian architectural treasures found along a 1 km stretch of the main street.
+The area's fynbos supports many south-western Cape endemics, such as the Cape sugarbird and orange-breasted sunbird.
+The Afrikaans Language Monument is on the slopes of Paarl Mountain, while the Afrikaanse Taalmuseum (Language Museum) is in the centre of the town.

 The town of Wellington lies in a picturesque valley, with the majestic Hawequa Mountains on its eastern border.
-Apart from three renowned cooperative wineries, there are also several prestigious wine cellars on historic Huguenot farms with Cape Dutch homesteads.
-More than 90% of South Africa's vine-cutting nurseries are in Wellington.
-The town is also the home of South Africa's dried-fruit industry.
+Wellington is also the home of South Africa's dried-fruit industry.

-Experience life as the pioneers did in years gone by at the Kleinplasie Living Open Air Museum.
+Experience life as the pioneers did in years gone by at the Kleinplasie Living Museum.
 The KWV Brandy Cellar, the largest of its kind in the world, offers cellar tours and brandy tastings.